The Holy Family Chapel

 Cross4x5

-The bronze figure of Christ rests upon a cross fashioned from reclaimed pin oak trees that once grew on campus.
+The bronze cast of Christ rests upon a cross fashioned from reclaimed pin oak trees that once grew on campus.
 Carefully removed prior to the chapel’s construction, the wood was planed and given new life.
-The altar, also crafted from this oak, further weaves campus history into the space.

 Behind the crucifix, multi-colored stained-glass ribbons rise and converge, pointing the viewer to “The Cross, our only Hope.”